Gurimarie/Entertainments-r-us/README.md

 Choose your preferred way of cloning the repository (HTTPS, SSH or Github CLI), and then open Git Bash.
 Change the current working directory to the location where you want the cloned directory.
 Type git clone, and then paste the URL you copied earlier.
 It will look like this, with your GitHub username instead of YOUR-USERNAME: "$ git clone https://github.com/YOUR-USERNAME/Entertainments-r-us".
 Press Enter.
 Your local clone will be created.

-### Making a local clone:

 ## Credits

 ### Code:
 - https://github.com/PaulFrankling/discover-north-yorks used for README-structure.
 - In setting up this project I have followed closely the sequence of the run-through-project "Project Boutique Ado" in the Code Institute courses.
-The structure and scope of my database is different from the one in the school-project, and therefore my models and views and forms are also different, but mostly only when the difference in structure demanded it.
+The structure and scope of my database is different from the one in the school-project, and therefore my models and views and forms are also different.

 ### Content:

 ### Media used:
 Images for "artists" from https://pikwizard.com/ ("Free Stock Photos")

-### Acknowledgements: